 How is new knowledge found, validated, and translated into practice?
 The constructive packaging of fresh insights, formally obtained data, or personal impressions from years of field work all contribute to this dialogue.
 As college faculty, we the editors are very aware of past documentation used to grow our profession’s knowledge base.
 As practitioners with decades of experience in a profession, we are also aware of what these experiences have taught us and the limitations past formal documents (journals) and classroom teaching had.
 EIE intends to bridge these sources of understanding (research and practice) by encouraging the spread of professional knowledge: generating new insights, cultivating professional dialogue, and validating our human science knowledge.

 Essays in Education seeks to engage education practitioners across disciplines to aid in the timely dissemination and practical application of current and relevant research and study.
-Submissions within the scope of this journal include original articles, book reviews, summaries and recompilations of capstones, theses or dissertations, editorials, white papers, and other grey literature.
+Submissions within the scope of this journal include original articles, book reviews, summaries and recompilations of capstones, theses or dissertations, editorials, white papers, and other gray literature.
 EIE was developed and revived for the following target audiences:

 - Practitioners across the human science (or education-based) disciplines: teachers and instructors, nurse educators, public-organization leadership, athletic coaches, and human services professionals may use the resources to inform their practice.